OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3Catalog/AwsS3Catalog.md

 The `dataset.json` file is a dataset metadata file similar to the above example.
 The `*.geojson` file is a dataset file, in this case a GeoJSON file that can be used directly or downloaded for processing.
-Of particular note is that the DCAT3 specification has increased support for versions, but the specification is a draft and JSON examples are limited.
+Of particular note is that the DCAT3 specification has improved support for versions, but the specification is a draft and JSON examples are limited.
 Because the DCAT data include a `landingPage` property, it is possible to generate an `index.html` landing page for each dataset that is listed in a master data catalog and complex datasets consisting of a